TKB Gloss Base

-TKB Gloss Base (Versagel) is gluten free and great for lip gloss and various oil, lotion and gel formulations.
-This is a Vegan product.
+TKB Gloss Base (Versagel) is cruelty free, gluten free, vegan and great for lip gloss and various oil, lotion and gel formulations.

 TKB Oil Fusion is a unique blend of emollient oils.
 It is the perfect (and easy) additive to our Gloss Base to make it more fluid and lighter on the lips.